Kelowna Staff

 Occupational Therapists

-Sabrina joined the Kamloops team in 2015 and is now the Kelowna office manager.
+Sabrina (the one on the left) joined the Kamloops team in 2015 and is now the Kelowna office manager.
 After graduating from University of Victoria with an undergraduate degree in Psychology, she set her sights on completing the Master of Occupational Therapy program at UBC.
 Sabrina is experienced in medical-legal functional capacity evaluations for both Plaintiff and Defence, and she’s been accepted to provide expert witness testimony in the Supreme Court of British Columbia.
 Sabrina is also experienced in Return to Work services, equipment assessment and prescription, exposure therapy treatment for clients with PTSD and anxiety, as well as treating clients with chronic pain.
 Sabrina keeps active all year round with running, squash, curling, softball, golf and hiking with her family.

 Qualifications and Memberships